 Siena

-Next to the Duomo di Siena, as with most of the Duomos we visited, the interior and exterior design is extremely intricate.
+Next to the Duomo di Siena.
+As with most of the Duomos we visited, the interior and exterior design is extremely intricate.
 Inside the Duomo is the Piccolomini Library, which is full of colourful frescoes which are over 500 years old.
 The Duomo has magnificent black and white marble columns and incredible inlaid marble floor squares depicting scenes from the bible.

 Florence

-We headed to the Ponte Vecchio, the only surviving medieval bridge in the city and the first to be built across the River Arno.
+Next head to the Ponte Vecchio, the only surviving medieval bridge in the city and the first to be built across the River Arno.

-Then to the Pitti Palace which dates back to the 15th century and is now essentially an art gallery fully of sculptures, paintings and porcelain.
 We ended our day of exploring the Boboli Gardens which are Italian in design and a lovely green space within the city.
 A short walk from Boboli and included in the ticket was the Villa Bardoni with lovely views over the city.

 Chianti